sevdokimov/log-viewer/_docs/standalone.md

 ]
 ```

 `format` property contains an object that defines a log format.
-The object must contain `type` property, other properties
+The object must contain `type` property.
+Other properties
 depend on format type.
 The configuration supports the following format types:

 ###### Log4J format